 - The fructose present in artichoke can sometimes cause uncomfortable gas during pregnancy.
-In such condition, you should limit your intake (2).
+In such conditions, you should limit your intake (2).

 Artichoke leaf extract aids in healthy liver functioning and controls your cholesterol level.
 Some of the common digestive problems treated with artichoke leaf extracts are stomach upset, mild diarrhea, and nausea.
-However, there are certain side effects of artichoke you should remain aware of:
+However, there are certain side effects of artichoke on maternal health that you should remain aware of:

 - Regular intake of artichoke when pregnant improves your digestive system functioning and removes the unwanted toxins from your liver.

 - As the artichoke stimulates your bile flow, if you suffer from chronic liver ailment you should refrain from taking the vegetable regularly.

 - Artichoke leaf extracts can also cause unwanted gallbladder contractions (1).
 So, if you are suffering from gallstones, you should intake the vegetable only after consulting your gynecologist.

 2. Allergic Reaction:

 - If you are allergic to ragweed, daisies, arnica or marigold, you can also be allergic to artichoke leaf extract (1).